 (Amended 12/06; 1/09; 2/11; 10/15; 10/18; 9/8/22)

 - Permanent assignments.
-Vehicles assigned to departments on a permanent basis are to be parked overnight in University parking facilities and are not to be driven to and from work, unless prior written approval has been granted.
+Vehicles assigned to departments on a permanent basis are to be parked overnight in university parking facilities and are not to be driven to and from work, unless prior written approval has been granted.
 Approval may be granted by the unit's dean or vice president by sending a letter to Fleet Services explaining the need for the vehicle to be driven to and from work.
 All other UI fleet and fleet safety policies apply.

 - Servicing.
-All Fleet Service vehicles driven in the Iowa City area must be serviced (gas, oil, repairs, etc.) at the Fleet Services maintenance facility.
+All Fleet Services vehicles driven in the Iowa City area must be serviced (gas, oil, repairs, etc.) at the Fleet Services maintenance facility.
 The Fleet Services fueling station is open 24 hours.
 Appointments for vehicle maintenance can be made by contacting the Fleet Services Shop Supervisor.

 - Vehicle identification and graphics policy.
-The University logo and wordmark must be placed on the left and right side of University vehicles, ideally on the driver and passenger doors.
+The university logo and wordmark must be placed on the left and right side of university vehicles, ideally on the driver and passenger doors.
 Additionally, the name of the college, department, or program that owns or operates a particular vehicle should appear under the wordmark on that vehicle.

 Logo, wordmark, and college/department/program name decals for vehicles are to be installed by Fleet Services.
 The application of any additional logos or graphics to a vehicle is prohibited without prior approval by Fleet Services.